Unified Model of Heated Plasma Expansion: Introduction

-Section \ref{sec:energetics} discusses how the energy deposited into the expanding electrons by an external heating source is partitioned among ion kinetic energy, electrostatic field energy and electron thermal energy.
-The analysis is relevant to laser-plasma applications, such as determining the efficiency in ion acceleration schemes.
-Lastly, in section \ref{sec:application}, we use the obtained solutions to analyze plasma dynamics at a target surface during the prepulse-target interaction of intense laser-matter interactions.
+Section~\ref{sec:energetics} discusses how the energy deposited into the electrons by an external heating source is partitioned among ion kinetic energy, electrostatic field energy and electron thermal energy.
+The analysis is relevant to laser-plasma applications, such as determining efficiency in ion acceleration schemes.
+Lastly, in Sec.~\ref{sec:application}, we use the obtained solutions to analyze plasma dynamics at a target surface during high intensity laser-target interactions.